coverclock/com-diag-hazer/README.md

 * vehicle - configures and runs a UBX-NEO-M8U with peruse and hups.

+## UDP over LTE-M (Wheatstone)

+* wheatstone - same as tracker but uses a serial-attached Digi XBEE 3 radio.

 ## Output Control

 * checkpoint - move the out/TARGET/tmp directory to a timestamped name.